Megadwarf47/ProjectOutlawn/GhidraNotes/TheNewStuff/Tutorial.md

 1.Open up bf3 pdb in ghidra

-2.Press `G` and search for `Message`
+2.Press `G` and search for `Message` (This might change as time goes on)

-3.Pick `0052a4f0`
+3.Pick `0052a4f0` (This might change as time goes on)

 4.Click to `Edit Data Type`

 ![image](https://github.com/user-attachments/assets/d35d281c-6bcc-4d9c-84af-20d5782eb59c)

-5.Open up PVZ executable in anothehr ghidra instance and Open up `Data Type Manager` on that instance
+5.Open up PVZ executable in another ghidra instance and Open up `Data Type Manager` on that instance

 6.Create a new category called `fb` (This might change as time goes on)